Pu'er tea: Processing

 Both sheng and ripe pu'er can be shaped into cakes or bricks and aged with time.

 Maocha or rough tea

-The intent of the máochá stage (青毛茶 or 毛茶; literally, "light green rough tea" or "rough tea" respectively) is to dry the leaves and keep them from spoiling.
+The intent of the stage (青毛茶 or 毛茶; literally, "light green rough tea" or "rough tea" respectively) is to dry the leaves and keep them from spoiling.
 It involves minimal processing and there is no fermentation involved.

 The first step in making raw or ripened pu'er is picking appropriate tender leaves.
 Plucked leaves are handled gingerly to prevent bruising and unwanted oxidation.
 It is optional to wilt/wither the leaves after picking and it depends on the tea processor, as drying occurs at various stages of processing.
 If so, the leaves would be spread out in the sun, weather permitting, or a ventilated space to wilt and remove some of the water content.
 On overcast or rainy days, the leaves will be wilted by light heating, a slight difference in processing that will affect the quality of the resulting maocha and pu'er.